 This post may contain affiliate links, meaning I may get a small monetary kickback.
 More info

-It may be the end of May, but it isn't too late to start your spring cleaning.
-In fact, I consider "Spring Cleaning" to be a dirty phrase.
-Any time of the year is the perfect time to declutter and reorganize.
+It’s never too late to start your spring cleaning.
+In fact, I consider "Spring Cleaning" to be a dirty phrase, because any time of the year is the perfect time to declutter and reorganize.

 My friends know that I'm the master at getting rid of things, and know to call me if they ever need to be coached through a purging session.
 Now it's time for me to share my tips with you!